1. WHY TWO-X

 Q: What the heck *is* Two-X?

-A: Two-X is a set of three battery packs, which form a single massive battery array once they are connected together.
+A: Two-X is a set of separate battery packs, which form a single massive battery array once they are connected together.
 They come pre-wired to install into a Onewheel skateboard and connect to it in place of its original battery.
 We provide a detailed installation video that can be followed step by step to put it in.

 The battery cells used are unique to the Two-X system, and out-perform every other known brand of the same chemistry in key metrics critical to the Onewheel.
 They make full use of the board's built-in automatic cell balancing circuitry and charge using the stock charger, same as the original.

 A Onewheel with a Two-X installed will exhibit a profoundly improved performance, for example: Noticeably greater torque, faster acceleration, unprecedented hill climbing ability, reduced tendency to nosedive, and at least 12-16 mile range.